YuraPetrovskyi/my_Reddit/README.md

 The *"features"* folder contains the main components and slices: HeaderBar, Subreddits, Posts and Comments.

 The *"header"* folder contains components and slice that are responsible for displaying the top part of the site:
-- logo;
+- logo
-- and input for data search;
+- and input for data search

 The *"subcredits"* folder contains the slideshow components that display the navigation bar on the left, which consists of three parts:
-- buttons for sorting posts;
+- buttons for sorting posts
-- list of subreddits;
+- list of subreddits
-- a button to go to the top of the window;
+- a button to go to the top of the window

 The *"post"* folder contains components and a slice for displaying the main content of the post and media.